 Breast cancer is an uncontrolled growth of breast cells.
-Breast cancer is the second leading cause of cancer death and, excluding skin cancers, the most frequently diagnosed cancer among women in Indiana and in the United States – with an estimated 232,670 new cases diagnosed nationwide during 2014.
-An estimated 4,400 Hoosiers are diagnosed with breast cancer each year.
-African American females are at increased risk for poor outcomes relating to breast cancer, in part, because they are more often diagnosed at a younger age, at a later stage of disease, and with more aggressive forms of breast cancer.
+Breast cancer is the second leading cause of cancer death and, excluding skin cancers, the most frequently diagnosed cancer among women in Indiana and in the United States – with an estimated 246,660 new cases diagnosed nationwide during 2016.
+During 2014, there were 4,653 new cases of breast cancer diagnosed in Indiana.
+African-American females are at increased risk for poor outcomes relating to breast cancer, in part, because they are more often diagnosed at a younger age, at a later stage of disease, and with more aggressive forms of breast cancer.
 Breast cancer is rare among males; however, because males are prone to ignoring warning signs, they are often diagnosed at later stages and have poorer prognoses.

 Who gets Breast Cancer Most Often?

 Sex and age are the two greatest risk factors for developing breast cancer.
-Women have a much greater risk of developing breast cancer than men, and that risk increases with age.
-Overall, in Indiana, the breast cancer incidence and mortality rates have decreased from 2003 to 2012.
+Women have a much greater risk of developing breast cancer, and that risk increases with age.

 Additional risk factors include:

-- Race – In Indiana, during 2008-2012, the breast cancer incidence rates for African-American and white women were similar, but the mortality rate for African-American women was 39 percent higher than for whites.
-This increased risk can partially be attributed to African-American women being diagnosed with more aggressive forms of breast cancer or at later stages.
+- Race – In Indiana, during 2014, the breast cancer incidence rates for African-American and white women were similar, but the mortality rate for African-American women was 28 percent higher than for whites.2

 - Reproductive factors – Women may have an increased risk if they have a long menstrual history (menstrual periods that start early and/or end later in life), have recently used oral contraceptives, have never had children, had their first child after the age of 30, or who have high natural levels of sex hormones.3